amitamola/Weibull_Project/README.md

 # Weibull_Project

-The folder **amit_work** contains the coding part related to this project.
+The folder **main_dir** contains the coding part related to this project.
 Here's the details related to the files inside:

 ### **Folders:**